Hot dog: Gallery

-German Hot Dog version served here in Berlin, Germany.
-In Germany, such sausages are heated in a kettle of hot broth, but are also often grilled, then served in a crunchy bun.
-The German term for this grilled street food is "Bockwurst" or "Bratwurst im Brötchen."
+In Germany, the sausages from hot dogs are heated in a kettle of hot broth, but are also often grilled, then served in a crunchy bun.
+The German term for this grilled street food is "Bockwurst" or "Bratwurst im Brötchen".

 Records

 Pictured in August 2006, the world's longest hot dog stretched 60 m.

 The world's longest hot dog had been 60 m long and rested within a 60.3 m bun.
 The hot dog was prepared by Shizuoka Meat Producers for the All-Japan Bread Association, which baked the bun and coordinated the event, including official measurement for the world record.
 The hot dog and bun were the center of a media event in celebration of the Association's 50th anniversary on August 4, 2006, at the Akasaka Prince Hotel in Tokyo.

-On May 31, 2012, Guinness World Records certified the world record for the most expensive hot dog at USD$145.49.
+On May 31, 2012, Guinness World Records certified the world record for the most expensive hot dog at US$145.49.
 The "California Capitol City Dawg", served at Capitol Dawg in Sacramento, California, features a grilled 18 in all-beef, natural-casing frank from Chicago, served on a fresh-baked herb-and-oil focaccia roll, spread with white truffle butter, then grilled.
 It is topped with whole-grain mustard from France, garlic and herb mayonnaise, sauteed chopped shallots, organic mixed baby greens, maple syrup-marinated and fruitwood-smoked uncured bacon from New Hampshire, chopped tomato, moose cheese from Sweden, sweetened dried cranberries, basil olive oil and pear-cranberry-coconut balsamic vinaigrette, and ground peppercorn.
 Proceeds from the sale of each 3 lb super dog were donated to the Shriners Hospitals for Children.

 Hot dogs are a popular food for eating competitions.
 The record for hot dogs eaten in 10 minutes is 83 by Joey Chestnut at the "Chestnut vs. Kobayashi: Unfinished Beef" event on September 2, 2024.
 The last person to hold the record before Chestnut was Takeru Kobayashi.
 Competitive eater Miki Sudo holds the record for most hot dogs eaten in 10 minutes by a female at 48.5 hot dogs, also setting this record on July 4, 2020.
 The last person to hold the record before Sudo was Sonya Thomas.